Catalyze-Software/group_wallet_index/README.md

 # My Rust Project

-This project is a Rust application that provides a set of query and update functions for managing spawns and multisigs.
+This project is a Rust application that provides a set of query and update functions for managing spawns and wallets.

 ## Features

 - Query the number of cycles
 - Query all spawns
 - Query a specific spawn based on blockheight
-- Query all multisigs
+- Query all wallets
-- Spawn a multisig with a whitelist of principals
+- Spawn a wallet with a whitelist of principals

 ## Methods